mazetoken/miners/README.md

 - delete cache.js and cache.js.map files from mazebchdminer src folder (if you have node_modules already installed in mazebchdminer folder)

-_Before you start mining other tokens you can paste .cache file for the token you want to mine to speed up downloading txid (token txid are stored in .cache file; make sure that there is a dot before cache file name)_
+_Before you start mining other tokens you can paste .cache file for the token you want to mine to speed up downloading txid (token txid are stored in .cache file; make sure that there is a dot before cache file name).
+Keep in mind that it may not work for you and you will have to download your own txid - your owna .cache file will be created_

 _You can get .cache files for different tokens from [here](https://github.com/mazetoken/mining/blob/master/tokenscache/tokenscache.zip)_